triska/letswicrypt/README.md

 Check out [**Proloxy**](https://github.com/triska/proloxy): It is a *reverse&nbsp;proxy* that is written entirely in SWI-Prolog.
 Use Proloxy if you want to provide access to different web&nbsp;services under a common umbrella&nbsp;URL.

-You can of course also run it as an HTTPS&nbsp;server and thus encrypt traffic of all hosted services.
+Importantly, you can run Proloxy as an HTTPS&nbsp;server and thus encrypt traffic of all hosted services at once.

 # Acknowledgments